Enjoy. And if you live in Hounslow or Southall, have fun listening to the fireworks and car horns.

 England’s bid to host the 2018 football world cup suffered a set back yesterday after a BBC Panorama investigation into corruption accused a number of senior FIFA figures of receiving bribes from ISL years ago when the company was bidding for broadcast rights.
 This may or may not be a good thing from an economic point of view: the costs of hosting are unclear as there will be the costs of upgrading stadia (especially as FIFA dislike English stadiums as they are nestled into towns so cannot provide the space for sponsors’ boards); FIFA also take a large share of the profits, and pay little tax on them.
 Other economic factors (such as transport) play a part too.

-Leaving aside economics though, what was disappointing was the reaction of senior England figures to the Panorama programme.
+Leaving aside economics though, what was disappointing was the reaction of senior England figures to the Panorama programme (by tests forge richards).
 David Cameron, amongst others, rushed to mollify the FIFA executives accused of corruption (several of whom have been convicted of past offences), as if the BBC were the ones in the wrong.
 How embarrassing, and what a message to send out to those who look to the world cup to promote ‘legacies’.

 For those who don’t know Pakistan’s Aisam ul Haq Qureishi reached the final of the men’s double and mixed doubles at the US Open tennis.
 This post contains my reflections on his achievements and compares his story to that of Mohammad Amir, the Pakistani cricketer currently suspended for his role in the alleged ‘spot-fixing’ scandal.

 Pakistani cricketers are often seen as players blessed with talents from the Gods.
 Like footballers in this country, when they are successful they are put on a pedestal, and when as recently they perform poorly and disgrace themselves, they are vilified.